cylixx/softland/java-basic/README.md

 ------------------------------------------------------------

-## difference between an Interface and an Abstract class.
+## Difference between an Interface and an Abstract class.

+>
->   Methods of a Java interface are implicitly abstract and cannot have implementations.
+	Methods of a Java interface are implicitly abstract and cannot have implementations.
 	A Java abstract class can have instance methods that implements a default behaviour.

     Variables declared in a Java interface are by default final.
 An abstract class may contain non-final variables.